 Each pre-requisite is independent of each other and courses cannot be applied to more than one pre-requisite.
 All starred courses must be taken at a 4 year college or University.
 Advanced Placement credit can be used for the pre-requisites of Psychology, Statistics, and Mathematics.

-Applicants must submit documentation and verification of 60 hours of physical therapy patient contact experience by the time the application to the DPT program is submitted.
+Applicants must submit documentation and verification of 30 hours of physical therapy patient contact experience by the time the application to the DPT program is submitted.
 All experiences must be supervised by a licensed physical therapist.
-Experiences must be in at least two distinctly different settings and must be a minimum of 20 hours each.
 Documentation and verification must be submitted through the PTCAS application process.

 Students will be required to complete a Criminal Background Check, Child Abuse clearance and/or the FBI Fingerprint clearance prior to internships; and other clearances as requested by specific clinical sites.